MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

     :::image type="content" source="./media/update-orchestration/create-strategy-select-groups.png" alt-text="A screenshot of the Azure portal showing creation of Azure Kubernetes Fleet Manager update strategy stage, selecting update groups to include." lightbox="./media/update-orchestration/create-strategy-select-groups.png":::

 ### [Azure CLI](#tab/cli)

+For this scenario we will create stage and group detail that matches those used for the Azure portal example.

 1. Create a JSON file to define the stages and groups for the update run.
 Here's an example of input from the stages file (*example-stages.json*) that represents the strategy shown for creation via the Azure portal: